News This Week

 As always, if you can’t be here in-person, take advantage of our live stream option.
 We live stream our worship services directly from the home page of Immanuel’s website through YouTube.
 You can view our worship live streams here: https://immanuelloveland.org/ Below are the Scripture readings if you want to take a look at them ahead of Sunday.

-September 14th – Fourteenth Sunday after Pentecost
+November 16th – Twenty-third Sunday after Pentecost

 Fall Series: Radical Discipleship